Viruses: General Structural Characteristics on the MCAT

 While having all the necessary viral structural components, they also have some other unique components.

-Structural Aspects of Bacteriophages
+Structural Aspects Of Bacteriophages

 In addition to the viral genome enclosed in the capsid head, bacteriophages also have a tail sheath and tail fibers.